A tale of resilience and renewal: Oyster farming in the Miyagi Prefecture, Japan

-With help from WWF Japan and a government grant, the cooperative entered a three-year pilot programme to promote more environmentally sustainable and responsible practices.
+Guided by WWF Japan and a government grant, these resilient farmers embarked on a transformative three year pilot programme to promote more environmentally sustainable and responsible practices.

-After completing the pilot programme, the cooperative wanted to demonstrate the important changes they had implemented to make their practices more responsible and future-focused.
-With help from WWF Japan, they applied for ASC certification, and in 2016, just five years after the tsunami, they became the first ASC certified farm in Japan.
+After completing the pilot programme, the cooperative wanted to showcase their commitment to responsible and future-focused practices.
+With help from WWF Japan, they applied for ASC certification and just five years after the tsunami, they proudly became the first ASC certified farm in Japan.

-The achievement meant that the cooperative attracted attention from the media, retailers and processors.
-The ASC label allows the farmers to sell their oysters under the Togura brand name, to major retailers like AEON and Ito-Yokado, as well as Coop and Daichi-wo-Mamoru-kai, Japan’s largest organic distributor as more and more retailers decide to stock ASC products.
+This accolade wasn’t just a badge of honour; it opened doors to a world of opportunities.
+Media, retailers, and processors all wanted to be part of the story.
+The ASC label allows farmers to sell their oysters under the Togura brand name to major retailers like AEON and Ito-Yokado, as well as Coop and Daichi-wo-Mamoru-kai, Japan’s largest organic distributor.